convox/docs/docs/integrations/github-actions.md

         password: ${{ secrets.CONVOX_DEPLOY_KEY }}
 ```
 The steps are very simple.

-* Trigger on push
+1. Trigger on push.
-* Checkout the latest code
+2. Checkout the latest code.
-* Run the Convox Deploy Action
+3. Run the Convox Deploy Action.
 ## More Advanced Workflows
 You can create more advanced workflows by combining the [individual Convox GitHub Actions](#available-actions).
 For example, if we want to build the same Rails app but run migrations before promoting we would a create a `deployment.yml` that looks something like
 ```yaml